cameronbrady1527/documentation-scraper/README.md

 ## Choosing Between Crawler and Scraper

 - **Use the crawler** when you need to extract documentation from multiple pages following specific patterns
-- **Use the scraper** when targeting specific URLs or smaller documentation sets
+- **Use the scraper** when targeting specific URLs or smaller documentation sets.
+The updated scraper now supports multiple URLs from `providers.yaml` and automatically loads your API key from the `.env` file.

 ## License